leviyevalex/sSVN/README.md

 A package accompanying https://arxiv.org/abs/2204.09039, which implements Stein variational gradient descent (SVGD), Stein variational Newton (SVN), and their stochastic counterparts (sSVGD, sSVN).

 # Motivation
-Stein variational gradient descent (SVGD) is a general-purpose optimization-based sampling algo- rithm that has recently exploded in popularity, but is limited by two issues: it is known to produce biased samples, and it can be slow to converge on complicated distributions.
-A recently proposed stochastic variant of SVGD (sSVGD) addresses the first issue, producing unbiased samples by incor- porating a special noise into the SVGD dynamics such that asymptotic convergence is guaranteed.
+Stein variational gradient descent (SVGD) is a general-purpose optimization-based sampling algo rithm that has recently exploded in popularity, but is limited by two issues: it is known to produce biased samples, and it can be slow to converge on complicated distributions.
+A recently proposed stochastic variant of SVGD (sSVGD) addresses the first issue, producing unbiased samples by incorporating a special noise into the SVGD dynamics such that asymptotic convergence is guaranteed.
-Meanwhile, Stein variational Newton (SVN), a Newton-like extension of SVGD, dramatically ac- celerates the convergence of SVGD by incorporating Hessian information into the dynamics, but also produces biased samples.
+Meanwhile, Stein variational Newton (SVN), a Newton-like extension of SVGD, dramatically accelerates the convergence of SVGD by incorporating Hessian information into the dynamics, but also produces biased samples.
 In this paper we derive, and provide a practical implementation of, a stochastic variant of SVN (sSVN) which is both asymptotically correct and converges rapidly.
 We demonstrate that this method holds promise for parameter estimation problems of modest dimension.